 Please contact the Democratic Services Manager on 01744 673219 or email: email@example.com.

-If you wish to complain about the conduct of a Member of St Helens Council or any Parish Council in St Helens, please read the guidance notes and submit your complaint in writing to the address shown below:-
+If you wish to complain about the conduct of a member of St Helens Borough Council or any parish council in St Helens, please read the Procedure for Dealing with Complaints and submit your complaint in writing to the address below:

 No available documents.